 Iya Kazurabashi Bridge

-Iya Kazurabashi Bridge (祖谷かずら橋), located in the picturesque Iya Valley, is a stunning suspension bridge made of mountain vines.
-This bridge was once the main way for people to cross the Iya River, with its origins wrapped in mystery.
-Some say it was first built by Kobo Daishi, the founder of Shingon Buddhism, while others suggest that it was created by Heike refugees after their defeat in the Gempei War.
-Today, only three of the original 13 bridges remain, with Iya Kazurabashi being the most well-known and frequently visited.
+Iya Kazurabashi Bridge (祖谷かずら橋), nestled deep in the scenic Iya Valley, is a striking vine suspension bridge that spans the emerald waters of the Iya River.
+Constructed using hardy mountain vines, it has long captured the imagination of visitors with its rustic charm and mysterious origins.
+Some legends claim it was built by Kobo Daishi, the revered founder of Shingon Buddhism, while others believe it was crafted by Heike refugees who fled into the valley after their defeat in the 12th-century Genpei War.
+Once one of thirteen such vine bridges used by local residents for daily travel, only three remain today—with Iya Kazurabashi being the most iconic and frequently visited.

 Hours and Fees